Learn about and connect with the staff in the Division of Forests.

 Paul Szwedo, State Lands Forester

-When Paul is not working in the woods, he enjoys spending time on his family farm where he raises beef, lamb, pastured poultry, and organic vegetables with his wife and son.
-Paul holds a Masters degree in Forestry from the University of Maine, Orono where his work focused on applications of ecological forestry within the Acadian Forest Ecosystem Research Project.
+When Paul is not in the woods, he is busy on his family's farm where he raises beef, lamb, pastured poultry, hay, and organic vegetables with his wife and son.

 Contact: 802-917-4116, Paul.Szwedo@vermont.gov